"No-twist Munter" and Supermunter for Hanging Rap on Double 5.5mm Spyderline

 3.2 mm Amsteel Blue (Hollow-core 12 strand Dyneema)

-Here are the forces seen by a linescale 3 hanging below the ceiling anchor, for a short hanging rap of less than 10'.
+Here are the forces seen by a linescale 3 hanging below the ceiling anchor, for a short hanging rap of less than 10' again with "no-twist" variant on two strands.
 I "jump" a few times at the end of the rap, to induce dynamic forces, as in my other tests.
 (I weigh less than 145 lbs in my harness.)
-I'm skeptical about recommending this hitch for thin Amsteel; it is easier to have the cord slip too much on a really tough excursion, like my third jump -- I did control it, but the thin cord burnt my fingers as it slipped.
+I'm skeptical about recommending this hitch for thin Amsteel; it is easier to have the cord slip too much on a really tough excursion, like my third jump -- I did control it, but the thin cord abraded my fingers as it slipped.
 This Amsteel has a reported ATS of 2500 lbs per strand, and has no sheath.

 amsteel